-While there isn’t a cure for Diabetes, studies show it is regularly possible to reverse it with lifestyle changes.
-Meaning through lifestyle changes you may be able to reach and hold normal blood sugar levels without medication.
+While there isn’t a cure for diabetes, studies show it is possible to reverse it with lifestyle changes.
+This means that through lifestyle changes you may be able to reach and hold normal blood sugar levels without medication.
 This doesn’t mean you are cured.
-Should you choose to go back to the lifestyle that created the disease it can come back in full force.
+Should you choose to go back to the lifestyle that created the disease, it will be back in full force.

 Diabetes is a progressive disease and has statistically been proven to lower life expectancy.
 After many years, too much sugar in the blood can cause problems in your body.
 It can harm your eyes, kidneys, nerves, skin, heart, and blood vessels.

 Here at Complete Care, we don’t just give you a handout and tell you to “watch what you eat” or “exercise more”.
 We offer one-on-one coaching where you learn exactly how to change your lifestyle so that you can reverse your diabetes.
 Some of what we teach and offer support and accountability in includes:

 - Foods to avoid and foods to enjoy